ChampionV25/ResumeScannerComparator/README.md

 ## Modifications

 - Modified the repository to create a HTML plugin from the source python code, which can be used to scan for keywords in .pdf or .docx files uploaded onto a web interface.
+    - Also updated the Python code in 'resumeScanner.py' by making it more effecient, less resource-intensive, and by fixing 2 bugs.

 - Added the "Frontend (HTML)" file to create a folder named templates and within it, create a file named index.html for the frontend interface.